Great Tribulation: How to Discern Truth from Deception

 9. Sadducees question the resurrection (Matthew 22:23-34)

-The Sadducees join in the assault upon Jesus.
-They asked a hypothetical question.
-The question was after a woman married seven brothers whose wife would the woman be in the resurrection?
-Jesus told them Ye do err, not knowing the scriptures, nor the power of God.
+The Sadducees joined in the assault upon Jesus.
+They asked a hypothetical question: After a woman married seven brothers, whose wife would the woman be in the resurrection?
+Jesus told them, ” Ye do err, not knowing the scriptures, nor the power of God.”
 Isn’t this amazing?
 The cream of the crop did not know the scriptures.
-Jesus said at the resurrection people are as the angels of God in heaven.
+Jesus said that at the resurrection, people are as the angels of God in heaven.

 10. Pharisees question the greatest commandment (Matthew 22:34-40)

-As we today would obtain a lawyer to defend us in court, there were lawyers in Christ’s day to defend people in the law.
+As we would obtain a lawyer to defend us in court today, there were lawyers in Christ’s day to defend people in the law.
 One came to Jesus.
 This lawyer was a Pharisee.
-He asked Jesus which was the greatest commandment.
-Jesus simply said to love God and love people as you love yourself.
+He asked Jesus what the greatest commandment was.
+Jesus said to love God and love people as you love yourself.

 11. Jesus asked the religious leaders, What think ye of Christ? whose son is he?
 (Matthew 22:41-46)